 - Plans will deliver much needed new housing supply to Dún Laoghaire–Rathdown area

-Quintain Ireland has received planning permission from Dún Laoghaire–Rathdown County Council for 488 new homes at its Cherrywood Village development in South Dublin.
-Quintain intends to commence construction on the development in June with the first homes ready for occupation mid- 2024.
+Quintain Ireland has received planning permission from Dún Laoghaire–Rathdown County Council for 169 new homes at its Cherrywood Village development in South Dublin.
+Quintain intends to commence construction in June with the first homes ready for occupation late 2023.

-Along with the new homes there is provision for over 4,300 m² of communal amenity space for residents across a series landscaped courtyards and roofs.
-There is also provision for over 7,000 m² of public open space, including a neighbourhood plaza, two pocket parks, and extra cycle and pedestrian paths.
+Along with the new homes there is provision for over 1,000 m² of communal amenity space for residents across a series landscaped spaces with play areas provided for children.

 Cherrywood Village aims to be the most connected village in Ireland and is located on a 65-acre site within the Cherrywood Strategic Development Zone (SDZ).
 It includes 27 acres of green space, and over 4,300m² of retail and civic amenities.
 It is also located close to major employers like Vodafone and Microsoft in Sandyford, and Dell and Elavon in Cherrywood Science and Technology Park.

 Quintain has received over 10,000 expressions of interest from prospective residents since launching Cherrywood Village in October 2020.